-Now: The "Piccard Pleiades" Gas Balloon For Casual Carefree Sport and Serious Racing
+The New "Piccard Pleiades" Gas Balloon For Casual Carefree Sport and Serious Racing

-The variable volume, "Multi-balloon" Pleiades system is the solution to using one "Balloon" to satisfy the varying needs of balloonists: from a one day solo flight to a multi-day Gordon Bennett Race type operation.
+The variable volume, "Multi-balloon" Pleiades ("Play-Ah-Dease"), named after the constellation Seven Sisters or Subaru, is the solution to using one "Balloon" to satisfy the varying needs of balloonists: from a one day solo flight to a multi-day Gordon Bennett Race or trans oceanic type operation.
 Perhaps the mission is a full competition flight with a 1.000 cubic meter limit.
 Perhaps it is just one person with a goal of a short fun flight at low altitude.
 With VIP you can launch only half full and then instead of finding your "Float" altitude at 18,000 feet you can manipulate our exclusive buoyancy control snouts to create a synthetic ceiling of only a few hundred feet ASL!
 Or you can rig to fly with a full system and manipulate your ceiling as meteorology and navigation dictate without wasting gas or ballast.
 Take off, climb high, get out of town and then drop down floating on any ceiling altitude you desire.

 Think about the implications of that for competition.